Third-Party Data Breaches: What You Need to Know

 Many organizations fail to build their vendor contract management processes with vendor risk management in mind.
 Your organization should have clear company policies regarding when personal information, customer data, or other sensitive information can be shared with third parties.
 For example, you might want to consider including clear stipulations regarding when confidential information can be shared with fourth parties and beyond.

-Conduct Continuous Monitoring on Third Parties with Access to Sensitive Data or Systems
+Conduct Continuous Monitoring of Third Parties with Access to Sensitive Data or Systems

 Vendors should be monitored for unauthorized access to personal data or other proprietary information.
-Even if the vendor isn’t acting maliciously, their IT systems could have been compromised resulting in malware spreading to your organization’s systems.
-Any vendor with any access to your IT assets should be monitored for the duration of access.
+Even if the vendor isn’t acting maliciously, their IT systems could have been compromised, resulting in malware spreading to your organization’s systems.
+Any vendor with access to your IT assets should be monitored for the duration of the access.

 Pay Attention to Regulatory Requirements

 Information security and data privacy regulations have been ramped up dramatically in the past decade.
-We’ve seen the introduction of GDPR, CCPA, NY Shield Act, and dozens of other compliance requirements in just the past few years.
+In just the past few years, we’ve seen the introduction of GDPR, CCPA, NY Shield Act, and dozens of other compliance requirements.
 It is highly likely that regulatory scrutiny will continue to mount as new third-party breaches emerge.

 Require Vendors to Independently Verify Their Information Security Practices